spacetelescope/jwst/docs/jwst/user_documentation/more_information.rst

-However, contrary to common practice, ``jwst`` package also considers what would normally be public API (i.e., no leading underscore and fully documented) to be private unless stated as follow. **Any API not listed below, even if fully documented, could be removed or changed without notice.**
+However, contrary to common practice, ``jwst`` package also considers what would normally be public API (i.e., no leading underscore and fully documented) to be private unless stated as follows. **Any API not listed below, even if fully documented, could be removed or changed without notice.**

 These are the only conditions where ``jwst`` would consider public API and